guybedford/es-module-lexer/README.md

 imports[0].n === 'dep';
 ```

-The import entry corresponding to `export * from 'module'` has import type 8.
+The import entry corresponding to `export * from 'module'` has import type 8 in
+every build, including the minimal one.

 When migrating a full-build consumer from v2, switch on `t` before reading
 kind-specific fields.
 Reexports no longer expose placeholder local-name